ronbrogan/Homebrews/README.md

 # Homebrews

-Homebrews is a personal project of mine that aims to satiate the need for a simple to use brewing web app with no gimicks or limitations.
+Homebrews is a personal project of mine that aims to satiate the need for a simple to use brewing web app with no gimmicks or limitations.

 Currently, you are able to construct a recipe and optionally create a "Brewday" session from the recipe.